鷲尾和彦

 Time and Colours

 Yesterday, after my lecture in Osaka, I visited a museum not far from the lecture venue.
 The museum, which was built relatively recently, was holding two exhibitions, one focusing on a local female artist from Osaka, and the other on Monet, one of the leading impressionist painters.
 The theme of the exhibition was his trajectory leading up to “Water Lilies” in the last room.
-What interested me about the exhibition was not so much the parts that were painted (that is, in the series of Waterlilies), but the ‘margins’ of the painting, which were clearly left out.
-This was a great discovery for me.
-Or another point, his admiration for seascapes as he moves between Normandy, Brittany and the Mediterranean.
+His admiration for seascapes as he moves between Normandy, Brittany and the Mediterranean.
 As a photographer who has been photographing seascapes for many years, I felt a renewed empathy with his trajectory.
 I believe that by visiting the same places and seeing the same seascapes over and over again, he has received ‘colours’ from nature.
 What he could only see if he stayed there continuously, in other words ‘time’, showed him ‘colours’.

 Okinawa